AVYA Investors Have Opportunity to Lead Avaya Holdings Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-18, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avaya Holdings Corp. ("Avaya" or the "Company") (NYSE: AVYA).
+LOS ANGELES, Jan.
+24, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Avaya Holdings Corp. ("Avaya" or the "Company") (NYSE: AVYA).

 Class Period: November 22, 2021 – November 29, 2022